Botswana passports on national flag representing new Botswana Citizenship by Investment program in 2025

 Background & Policy Framework for Botswana Citizenship by Investment

-Why Botswana Is Introducing a Citizenship by Investment Scheme
+Why Botswana Is Introducing a Botswana Citizenship by Investment Programme

 The MoU and Botswana Citizenship by Investment Development